Lazytrackz/search_engine/README.md

 ## Description

-Search-engine is based on three classes:
+This application is based on three classes:

 #### Converter JSON